 Senate Bill 200 provides safeguards for student athletes

-Senate Bill 200, a measure introduced by Senator Pat Browne (R-16), to increase awareness and prevention of traumatic head injuries among Pennsylvania’s scholastic athletes, is headed to the Governor for enactment into law.
+The Senate Education Committee today approved Senate Bill 200, a measure introduced by Senator Pat Browne (R-16) to increase awareness and prevention of traumatic head injuries among Pennsylvania’s scholastic athletes.

 SB 200 sets the following requirements:

-- Requires the Department of Health and the Department of Education post information on risks of head injuries and concussions on their websites;
+- require the Department of Health and the Department of Education post information on risks of head injuries and concussions on their websites;

-- Requires students and their parents review information regarding the risk of head injuries and concussions before participation in scholastic sports activities;
+- require students and their parents review information regarding the risk of head injuries and concussions before they participate in scholastic sports activities;

-- Requires students showing signs of brain trauma be taken out of a game and be evaluated by an appropriate medical professional who is trained in the management and evaluation of concussions before they return to participation – with penalties for coaches who violate this provision; and,
+- require students showing signs of brain trauma be taken out of a game and be evaluated by a health practitioner who specializes in brain injury before they return to participation – with penalties for coaches who violate this provision; and,

-- Requires training of coaches in the risk of brain injury in scholastic sports in a program certified by the Center for Disease Control (CDC) or the National Federation of State High School Associations.
+- requires training of coaches in the risk of brain injury in scholastic sports in a program certified by the CDC or the National Federation of State High School Associations.